diaspora/diaspora/pkg/fedora/README.md

   not 777.

 - Splitting in two packages makes sense IMHO.
-The bundle is not changed that often, but is quite bug: ~18M without test packages (the default) or ~55M with test packages.
-The application is just ~7.5M, and is fast to deploy even with these tools (yes, I know, capistrano is much faster...)
+The bundle is not changed that often, but is quite big: ~30M without test packages (the default) or ~55M with test packages.
+The application is just ~3M, and is fast to deploy even with these tools (yes, I know, capistrano is much faster...)

 - Many, roughly 50% of the packages in the bundle are already packaged for Fedora
   i. e., they could be removed from the bundle and added as dependencies instead.
   This is likely to make things more stable in the long run. diaspora.spec has a list.